raydak-labs/raydak-labs.github.io/content/projects/configarr.md

 ---

 In the world of media server management, keeping your configurations up-to-date and consistent can be a challenging task.
 Today, we're excited to introduce Configarr, a powerful tool designed to simplify this process for Sonarr and Radarr users.

+This is a community project driven by single individuals or groups of community members.

 ## What is Configarr?